badgeteam/website.old/content/team/nekolett/index.md

 #### Mini profile (Displayed at end of posts, where available)

 # Avatar shown
-avatar : "images/prism.jpg"
+avatar : "images/klsUYxgpcsvhlgCDxytrMahT.jpg"

 # Short bio
-bio : "I am a freelancer Graphic Designer, Product Designer-in-training & Illustrator, who is always eager to learn something new, and work towards to understand different aspects, and love to explore."
+bio : "I am a freelancer graphic designer, product designer-in-training & illustrator, who is always eager to learn something new, works towards understanding different aspects, and loves to explore."

 #### Additional information for your personal page